What is Roblox?

 There is a well-respected theory named “Constructionism” first posed by Seymour Papert of MIT Media Lab which holds that kids learn best when they are in the active roles of designer and builder, and this learning is accelerated when they assume these roles in a public forum.
 We support this theory.

-We’ve observed that many of our members become deeply engaged with building complex structures and solving difficult problems when they know that the fruits of their labor will be seen and critiqued by others.
-Our platform provides a free development engine that allows players to create anything from simple drag-and-drop building experiences to complex multiplayer games.
+We’ve observed that many of our users become deeply engaged with building complex structures and solving difficult problems when they know that the fruits of their labor will be seen and played by others.
+Our platform provides a free development engine called “Roblox Studio” that allows players to create anything from simple drag-and-drop building experiences to complex multiplayer games.
 Millions of kids have used our tools to imagine what it’s like to create the ultimate theme park, compete as a professional race car driver, star in a fashion show, become a superhero, or simply build a dream home and hang out with friends.
 The level of creativity our players exhibit, along with the amount of time and care they spend building, never fails to astonish us.

 What does Roblox do to protect my kids’ safety and privacy?